You can get from London to Dublin by train, bus or flight.

 Flights depart from all of London's major airports - including Gatwick, Stansted and Heathrow.
 Airlines making the journey include Aer Lingus, British Airways and Ryanair.
 All of them take about 1 hour 20 minutes, arriving at Shannon Airport.
 Flights leave every hour throughout the week, and all planes travel directly.

-Travel from London, United Kingdom to Dublin, Ireland is: Partially open.
+Travel from London, United Kingdom to Dublin, Ireland is: Fully open.

-International entry is currently allowed for: Entry is partially open for citizens and permanent residents of United Kingdom.
+International entry is currently allowed for: Entry is fully open for citizens and permanent residents of United Kingdom.

 The government of Ireland has imposed the following measures to reduce the spread of COVID-19:

-The above information was last verified on 15/10/2021.
-Remember to check the latest COVID-19 travel safety regulations for your trip to Dublin from London closer to your planned date of departure here.
+The above information was last verified on 03/08/2022.
+Remember to check the latest COVID-19 travel safety regulations for your trip from London to Dublin closer to your planned date of departure here.

-The restriction level for your return to London, United Kingdom from Ireland is: Fully open.
+The current restriction level for returning to London, United Kingdom from Ireland is: Fully open.

-Entry into United Kingdom is currently allowed for: Entry is fully open for citizens and permanent residents of Ireland.
+Reentering United Kingdom is currently allowed for: Entry is fully open for citizens and permanent residents of Ireland

-The fastest way to travel from London to Dublin is by flight, which requires on average 1 h 10 min of travel time.
+The fastest way from London to Dublin is by flight with an average journey time of 1 h 10 min.

-These are the most popular departure and arrival points when travelling from London to Dublin:
+These are the most popular departure and arrival points for travellers from London to Dublin:

-However, we recommend buying tickets from London to Dublin online a few months in advance to get the best deals and save money on your upcoming journey.
+But we recommend booking London to Dublin tickets online a few months before your planned travel date to score the best deals and save money on your trip.